 - Much depends on expanding markets for recyclable materials to make the programs cost effective. - Efforts can be made to increase the participation in the drop-off collection programs.
 A more active public information program would likely promote participation in the programs. - The County has moved toward providing permanently located bins at the drop-off locations.
-These bins provide a more convenient opportunity to recycle and collect much more materials than the once-a-month drop-off programs.
+These bins provide a more convenient opportunity to recycle and collect much more materials than the once-a-month drop-off programs. - The issue for the drop off programs is maximizing the weight for each load since the cost is based on the "pull".
+For this program, starting in 2015 the funding will be based on a cost per ton similar to the County cost.

 Follow-ups to the annual business survey have reduced many barriers in this sector.
 This will provide additional opportunity in meeting our recycling/reuse/reduce goals.
-In addition, the material exchange will provide additional avenues for local businesses to reduce and recycle their waste.
 One key issue remains, the low return rate to the annual questionnaire.
 There is still recycling that is occurring that the County is not getting credit for.